learn-co-curriculum/phase-0-macos-env-system/README.md

 5. Type `chsh -s /usr/local/bin/zsh` and press `<Enter>`
 6. Close the "Terminal" application
 7. Reopen the "Terminal" application using "Spotlight Search"
+8. If you receive a message starting with "This is the Z Shell configuration function for new users, zsh-newuser-install", press `0`.

 ### Check Your Work